 The body is an incredible machine that continually focuses on self-regulation.
-When it is exposed to alcohol, a toxin, the liver will step in to flush out the excess in an attempt to protect the body from damage.
+When exposed to alcohol, a toxin, the liver will step in to flush out the excess in an attempt to protect the body from damage.
 Over time, this process proves taxing for the liver and can lead to damage, from minor disease to permanent scarring.
 Liver diseases are common in people struggling with alcoholism, and the issue may persist even after a person stops drinking.
 Here are some of the most common liver diseases.

 Chronic alcohol use is also associated with Hepatitis, or inflammation of the liver.
 Alcoholic hepatitis can lead to nausea, vomiting, and abdominal pain.
 Left untreated, it can progress to cirrhosis of the liver.
 Alcoholic Steatohepatitis is a severe form of hepatitis that can affect up to 20% of heavy drinkers and can lead to permanent damage and scarring.

 One of the most common conditions affecting heavy drinkers is Alcoholic Fatty Liver, affecting some 20% of chronic users.
 It often has no discernable symptoms, but the damage is still occurring within the liver tissues.